Unlike pigments used for watercolors and oil paints, mineral pigments vary in color and texture according to their particle size.

 【Art Materials Used】

-Medium: Gum arabic watercolor medium
+Binder: Gum arabic

 Substrate: Bamboo Washi paper for watercolor

-This medium can be mixed with pigment pastes, Mizuneri (Japanese pigment pastes), and pigments to create original acrylic paints.
+Acrylic emulsion is a solution made from acrylics, which serves as the binder for acrylic paints.
+This medium can be mixed with pigment pastes, Mizuneri (Japanese pigment pastes) or conventional pigments to create original acrylic paints.

 Another characteristic of acrylic emulsion is its strong adhesiveness.